UCB’s response to the conflict in Ukraine

 UCB in Russia

 UCB is still bringing medicines to patients in Russia but we have reviewed the way in which we conduct our business there.
-Profits generated in Russia will be donated to the German International Rescue Committee and the Belgian International Red Cross to help the people of Ukraine.
+Profits generated in Russia will be donated to NGOs to help the people of Ukraine.
 We have already stopped enrolling new patients and are not starting up any new sites or clinical trials in Russia.
 We are no longer undertaking marketing activities and are exploring other steps we can take to support the sanctions.

 We understand the weight of our responsibilities and we take them with great consideration.
 According to the United Nations, more than three million civilians have fled Ukraine and will ultimately need access to healthcare.
 This will require the careful coordination and collaboration of many stakeholders in the longer term.
 We are committed to playing our part in helping to provide a stable health environment where it is needed.